codelibs/fess-docs/en/10.0/admin/group-guide.rst

 Name
 ::::

-TBD
+Group name.

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a confirmation dialog.
+Click a group name on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 .. |image0| image:: ../../../resources/images/en/10.0/admin/group-1.png